Connorkenway123/up221-Luis/README.md

 # up221-Luis
+This is Luis R Garica Chavez's repository for Winter Quarter 2024, UP 221
 # Profile
 <sub> Hello Everyone, my name is Luis R Garcia Chavez, and I am a First-Year MURP Student with an AOC on Transportation and Design & Development (DD).
 Fun Facts, I am a double Bruin and love hiking.
 # Class Description